 As a pensioner, Clavel receives a monthly income and rations.
 Since the pandemic began, she says the rations have been cut down to a packet of flour or a kilo of rice.
 The pandemic has limited the availability of food for purchase, particularly for those with no access to cash.
 Clavel says she has spent whole days searching for stores that accept payment by debit cards.

-Because of the economic instability in Venezuela, Clavel's husband migrated to Colombia.
+Because of the economic instability in Venezuela, Clavel's husband emigrated to Colombia.
 Now she cares for her 11-year-old grandson alone.
-They have been able to get some relief through an Oxfam-supported community canteen project, which provides them with a daily plate of hot food.
+They've been able to get some relief through an Oxfam-supported community canteen project, which provides them with a daily plate of hot food.
 We are also providing protection and prevention materials for COVID-19.

 *Name changed to protect identity.

-Since the pandemic began, Oxfam has reached nearly 15 million of the world’s most vulnerable people with food, cash assistance and clean water, as well as through projects that support farmers.
+Since the pandemic began in early 2020, Oxfam has reached nearly 15 million of the world’s most vulnerable people with food, cash assistance and clean water, as well as through projects that support farmers.
 We work with more than 694 partners across 68 countries.

 - Demanding that billionaires pay their fair share of taxes to support stronger communities.